I hope you’ll back my vision for change in our community

 Folks need homes.

 I love our constituency’s mix of old Scots, new Scots and everything in between.
-I’m from a mixed race family, with a family history rooted in immigration.
+Like so many, my family history is rooted in immigration.

 We need Scotland to always be a safe place for difference, and voices like mine must be raised against the forces that threaten this.
 Anything less just isn’t Scottish.